n8layman/n8layman.github.io/_posts/2025-02-14-Why-are-there-so-many-Python-package-managers?.md

 Virtual environments let you isolate project-specific dependencies from your system installation of Python.
 The benefits are
-1) if you accidentally screw something it won't disrupt the system Python environment and 2) your projects become more reproducible.
+1) if you accidentally screw something up it won't disrupt the system Python environment and 2) your projects become more reproducible.

 Eventually, what started as a simple attempt to set up a new project